Andreas-Schoenefeldt/wp-ux-media-player/README.md

 # wp-ux-media-player
-Improves the standard wordpress media player to have a better skin.
+Improves the standard wordpress media player to have a better skin and usability.